Silence-Rain/Algorithmic_Programming_Practice/Leetcode/string/solution.md

-# Solution of String's Problem
+# Solution of String's Problems

 ### Easy